Phase 1: System Structure#

 Deploy from a helm chart.#

-• Any optional components are grouped into one or more sub-systems, to ensure the the rule, that either all elements of a system must be deployed or none at all.
+• Any optional components are grouped into one or more sub-systems, to ensure the rule, that either all elements of a system must be deployed or none at all.